List of Pacific typhoons before 1850: 1700s

 A typhoon struck the Philippines in July 1704.
 In September 1707, a typhoon affected the Philippines.
 A typhoon existed in the South China Sea in August 1708.
 There were four typhoons in 1709.
 A storm struck the Philippines in October 1711.
 A strong typhoon existed in July 1717.
 In 1720, a typhoon affected Guam.
+A typhoon struck Shanghai in August 1723, which uprooted trees, damaged crops, and produced storm surges that drowned tens of thousands.
 In July 1726, a typhoon affected Ticao Island in the Philippines.
+A typhoon impacted Shanghai in September 1732 that caused severe storm surges and torrential rain, damaging buildings and killing large numbers of people and livestock.
 A typhoon struck Guam in December 1733, damaging crops and trees.
 There was a typhoon in December 1734.
 A typhoon struck Macau in September 1738.
 There were four typhoons in 1742.
+A typhoon in August 1747 killed more than 20,000 people in the counties of Shanghai and Nanhui alone.
+A typhoon made landfall in Taiwan in 1750 and wrecked several hundred merchant ships, one of the earliest Taiwan landfalls documented.
 In December 1752, a typhoon killed at least one person in the Philippines.
 There were two typhoons in 1753.
 There was a typhoon in December 1754 and in December 1757.
 A typhoon moved through the Philippines during the Battle of Manila in September 1762.
 Two typhoons struck the Philippines in 1766, including one in October that killed at least 48 people.
 A typhoon in October 1767 killed at least 500 people in San Mateo in the northern Philippines.
 There were two typhoons in 1768, resulting in at least one fatality.
 A typhoon affected southern China in May 1769.
 A typhoon sank a ship in May 1772.

+Around 1775, a catastrophic typhoon, sometimes referred to as Typhoon Lengkieki, hit the atolls of Pingelap and Mokil in the Caroline Islands, and, combined with a following famine, induced a population bottleneck.
+Generations later, the Pingelapese, and the Mokilese to a lesser extent, have an unusually high incidence of achromatopsia, as a consequence of one of the survivors carrying the recessive alleles for the disease, which increased in frequency due to the founder effect and inbreeding among his descendants.

 In September 1779, a typhoon moved through the northern Philippines.
 There were three typhoons in 1780, including a typhoon in July that killed around 100,000 people near Macau and Hong Kong; this ranked among the deadliest tropical cyclones on record.
 There was a typhoon in the Philippines in August 1782.
 A typhoon struck Palau in August 1783.
 In 1792, a typhoon destroyed several buildings on Guam.
 Three typhoons struck the Philippines in 1793, including one that killed at least four people.
 A typhoon moved through the Philippines in 1795.
 Three typhoons struck the Philippines in 1797.